northwestyam/ReCaveStory/README.md

 2. SDL_image

 ## News & Updates
+* 8/7/2016: Created a sprite cache, instead of opening the same sprite sheet over and over again.
+Sprite class can no longer create/delete surfaces.
 * 7/28/2016: I separated input into it's own class and the player class will now be in charge of actually moving the sprite.